 Extended Stadium Feed.
 A feed available to MRLs to offer added flexibility.
 This feed now incorporates the former BIF and is considered the basic feed.

-The 64 matches involving the 32 qualified national teams competing for the FIFA World Cup Trophy at the 2014 FIFA World Cup Brazil™.
+The 64 matches involving the 32 qualified national teams who will compete for the FIFA World Cup Trophy at the 2018 FIFA World Cup Russia™.

 Frequently Asked Question(s).